roughentomologyx/awesome-infosec-links/README.md

 # awesome-infosec-links
 A place where I gather awesome links that cross my path during my InfoSec journey.
 I try to only include the useful/awesome stuff that you might not have already seen 1000 times and curate the list.
 It still will never be ordered in any way indicating what I think is the most educational/awesome.
-If you like what you see feel free to contribute.
-Beware that whenever you upload information to a website that data has (probably) lost its confidentiality.
+If you like what you see feel free to contribute via issues and pull requests.

 ## Link Aggregators